klapkovgv/intelligent-it-help-desk-automation-and-classification/README.md

         return 'Ambiguous'
 ```

-- For `error_pattern`, I used the keywords: problem, error, not working, and issue;
+- For `error_pattern`, I used the keywords: problem, error, not working, issue, and unreachable;
 - For `request_pattern`, I used the keywords: request, addition, and installation.

-Then, I applied `classify_message` function to the `description` column of my dataset.
-Ambiguous 327, Error 120, and Request 62 were the result of processing.

 ## Hybrid Workflow design